fcablik/wochstack/README.md

 <br/>

+## Tips In Development
+- --> work with db (updating) --> schema.prisma: adding new models (table) -> we need to issue a migration (npx prisma migrate dev (lose data-continue- yes)+enter migration name)   ((WARNING) : old session is holding the old seed, so we need to clear the cookies/sessions in the browser (untill fixed in epicstack itself))

 ## !TODO:
+- create sitemap for admin's functions visualization
+- !DONE: setup the whole environment to be ready to work and develop own customizations to get ready for the actual real development
-- --> dashboard/admin setup - built in function of (requireUserId/requireUserWithPermission) to get to the /admin page, if not logged in, client(user) will be redirected to the login page
+- !DONE: dashboard/admin setup - built in function of (requireUserWithPermission/requireAdmin) to get to the /admin page, if not logged in, client(user) will be redirected to the login page

-- --> work with db (updating) --> schema.prisma: adding new models (table) -> we need to issue a migration (npx prisma migrate dev (lose data-continue- yes)+enter migration name)   ((WARNING) : old session is holding the old seed, so we need to clear the cookies/sessions in the browser (untill fixed in epicstack itself))

 ### For Discussion: